 The Advancement Plus Program is available to all students who are identified by their high school counselors or principals as having above-average academic status.
-The counselors or principals, in cooperation with the students, develop the students' program of study.
+In each case, the counselor or principal, in cooperation with the student, will develop the student's program of study.
 To qualify for the Advancement Plus Program, a student needs to complete an Advancement Plus application, available at the high school, and obtain the required signatures.

-Tuition and fees are paid by the student's parent/guardian.
+Tuition and fees for an Advanced Plus student are paid by the student's parent/guardian.